Q.E.D.: Modern philosophy

 Perhaps the most famous use of Q.E.D. in a philosophical argument is found in the Ethics of Baruch Spinoza, published posthumously in 1677.
 Written in Latin, it is considered by many to be Spinoza's magnum opus.
 The style and system of the book are, as Spinoza says, "demonstrated in geometrical order", with axioms and definitions followed by propositions.
 For Spinoza, this is a considerable improvement over René Descartes's writing style in the Meditations, which follows the form of a diary.

 Difference from Q.E.F.

 There is another Latin phrase with a slightly different meaning, usually shortened similarly, but being less common in use.
 Quod erat faciendum, originating from the Greek geometers' closing ὅπερ ἔδει ποιῆσαι (hoper edei poiēsai), meaning "which had to be done".
-Because of the difference in meaning, the two phrases should not be confused.

-Euclid used the Greek original of Quod Erat Faciendum (Q.E.F.) to close propositions that were not proofs of theorems, but constructions of geometric objects.
+Euclid used the Greek equivalent of quod erat faciendum to close propositions that were not proofs of theorems, but constructions of geometric objects.
 For example, Euclid's first proposition showing how to construct an equilateral triangle, given one side, is concluded this way.